-The Kalamunda Activity Centre Plan retail analysis will inform and provide a more detailed review of the retail demand for the Kalamunda DAC over the next 20 years.
-The Retail Analysis for the Kalamunda DAC predicts two possible scenarios.
+The Kalamunda Activity Centre Plan (KACP) retail analysis will inform and provide a more detailed review of the retail demand for the Kalamunda DAC over the next 20 years.
+The KACP identified 19,068m2 retail floorspace in 2018 compared to the Model's 14,994m2.
+The variance may be due to differences in the area analysed, date of analysis and variations in methodology and data available for analysis.
+The Retail Analysis from the KACP for the Kalamunda DAC predicts two possible scenarios.
 One is business as usual and predicts an additional 1,500m2-2500m2 by 2027.
 Scenario 2 which would see an increased market share and increased productivity for the precinct predicts an additional 2,800m2-3,800m2 of retail floorspace by 2027.
 It is noted in the analysis that that the best-case scenario of 3,800m2 of additional retail floorspace over the next ten years should be treated with a degree of caution given the absence of any apparent strong drivers for growth in the catchment.